WORK VISAS

 Extending the work limitation

-Working Holiday (Subclass 417) and Work and Holiday (Subclass 462) visa holder may be given permission to work for an employer beyond six months where exceptional circumstances exist.
+In Australia Working Holiday (Subclass 417) and Work and Holiday (Subclass 462) visa holder may be given permission to work for an employer beyond six months where exceptional circumstances exist.
 Where permission is granted, it will generally be for a short period of time (less than one month).